alexpissinoumakki/adversarial_seizure_detection/README.md

     }

 ## Datasets
 The cleaned dataset all_14sub.p (894 Mb) is too large to be uploaded here.
-Please download the original dataset at the TUH Corpus website (https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml) and clean by yourself.
+Please download the original dataset (*The TUH EEG Seizure Corpus (TUSZ)*) at the TUH Corpus website (https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml) and clean by yourself.